up114/uORF_Analysis/README.md

  ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **filter_uorfs_FINAL.R**

 Notes: This program filters the reads results by CPM and start codon (with an ATG preference), and this program is run in _RStudio_.
-The You will have two arguments:
+You will have two arguments:
+1) The input CSV file name
+2) The output CSV file name

  ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **check_periodicity.py**